 Thus the domain $Pos \times SGFL$ was experimentally evaluated on our benchmark suite, with and without the structural information provided by Pattern(·), both in a goal-dependent and in a goal-independent way, and the results compared with those previously obtained for the domain $Pos \times SFL$.
 Note that the implementation uses the non-redundant version $SGFL_2 \stackrel{\text{def}}{=} PSD \times F \times GF \times L$.
-In the precision comparisons of Table 8, the new column labeled GF reports precision improvements measured on the ground-or-free property itself.19
+In the precision comparisons of Table 9, the new column labeled GF reports precision improvements measured on the ground-or-free property itself.17

 As far as the timings are concerned, the experimentation fully confirms our qualitative reasoning: efficiency improvements are more frequent than degradations and, even with widening operators switched off, the distributions of the total analysis times show minor changes only.
-As for precision, disregarding the many improvements in the GF columns, few changes can be observed, and almost all of these concern just the linearity information.20
+As for precision, disregarding the many improvements in the GF columns, few changes can be observed, and almost all of these concern just the linearity information.18

-The results in Table 8, show that tracking ground-or-free variables, while being potentially useful for improving the precision of a sharing analysis, rarely reaches such a goal.
+The results in Table 9, show that tracking ground-or-free variables, while being potentially useful for improving the precision of a sharing analysis, rarely reaches such a goal.
 In contrast, the precision gains on the ground-or-free property itself are remarkable, affecting from 39% to 74% of the programs in the benchmark suite.
 It is possible to foresee several direct applications for this information that, together with the just mentioned negligible computational cost, fully justify the inclusion of this enhancement in a static analyzer.
 In particular, there are at least two ways in which a knowledge of ground-or-free variables could improve the concrete unification procedure.

-The first case applies in the context of occurs-check reduction (Søndergaard 1986; Crnogorac et al. 1996), that is when a program designed for a logic programming system performing the occurs-check is to be run on top of a system omitting this test.
+The first case applies in the context of occurs-check reduction (Søndergaard 1986, Crnogorac et al. 1996), that is when a program designed for a logic programming system performing the occurs-check is to be run on top of a system omitting this test.
 In order to ensure correct execution, all the explicit and implicit unifications in the program are treated as if the ISO Prolog built-in unify_with_occurs_check/2 was used to perform them.
-In order to minimize the performance overhead, it is important to detect, as precisely as possible and at compile-time, those NSTO (short for Not Subject To the Occurs-check (Deransart et al. 1991; ISO/IEC 1995)) unifications where the occurs-check will not be needed.
-For these unifications, =/2
+In order to minimize the performance overhead, it is important to detect, as precisely as possible and at compile-time, those NSTO (short for Not Subject To the Occurs-check (Deransart, Ferrand and Téguia: 1991, ISO/IEC 1995)) unifications where the occurs-check will not be needed.
+For these unifications, =/2 can safely be used; for the remaining ones, the program will have to be transformed so that unify_with_occurs_check/2 is explicitly called to perform

-19 For this comparison, in the analysis using $Pos \times SFL$, the number of ground-or-free variables is computed by summing the number of ground variables with the number of free variables.
+17 For this comparison, in the analysis using $Pos \times SFL$, the number of ground-or-free variables is computed by summing the number of ground variables with the number of free variables.

-20 In fact the sole improvement to the number of independent pairs is due to a synthetic benchmark, named gof, that was explicitly written to show that variable independence could be affected.
+18 In fact the sole improvement to the number of independent pairs is due to a synthetic benchmark, named gof, that was explicitly written to show that variable independence could be affected.